Research ethics

 Research ethics committee

-The Research Ethics Committee publishes the Royal College of Art Research Ethics Policy (PDF) and the Research Ethics Checklist and Application Forms.
+The Research Ethics Committee publishes the Royal College of Art Research Ethics Policy (PDF).

-For more information on research integrity, please contact the Co-Chairs of the RCA's Ethics Committee:
+For more information on research ethics and integrity, please contact the Co-Chairs of the RCA's Ethics Committee:

-Corinne Smith, Director of Academic Development, responsible for MA ethics provision.
+Corinne Smith Pro Vice-Chancellor Academic Development, responsible for MA ethics provision.

 RCA research integrity report